13 12 21

 Once your become familiar with phone banking you can key ahead immediately after you have entered your access code and a hash (#).

 To confirm transactions, press 1.

 There are convenient and simple ways to make deposits into your account.

 Bank@Post™ is an easy and secure banking service available at over 3,200 Australia Post offices around the country.
 It’s a great option for members who can’t make it into our offices.

-With the Bank@Post service, using your Visa Debit card or rediCARD, you can:
+With the Bank@Post service, using your Visa Debit card, you can:

 We have a special arrangement with National Australia Bank where you can:

 If you want your account balance immediately you can send us an SMS and we will reply with your balance.
 It’s that easy.

 To get started, you need to register – you can do this within internet banking or by completing an Phone banking services request.
 Once registered you simply text the word

 ‘BAL’ to 0417 13 12 21 and a free text message will be sent to your mobile.